filipolszewski/prioritized-her/README.md

 - Loading the model is only possible for the presentation mode.
 I don't feel the need for re-training a saved model.

+- Fun result: For FetchReach env, agents are learning with almost fully noisy policy used.
+For DDPG+HER+PER and current epsilon config, some models learn after 500 episodes (and epsilon is still >95% after 500 episodes!)
 ---

 > Header icon made by https://github.com/aboutroots with [Freepik](https://www.freepik.com/) from www.flaticon.com :rat: